cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 #import "../custom.typ": *

+== Interview Process Overview
+The process of gathering information began by contacting KMD to arrange interviews with relevant employees.
+We were granted access to four individuals across different departments.
+Before the interviews, our team conducted a brainstorming session to generate as many relevant questions as possible.
+These questions were then documented and organized into a script.

+Next, the team was divided into smaller groups of 2-3 people.
+Each group was responsible for conducting 1-2 interviews.
+During these interviews, we diligently recorded the interviewees' responses, ensuring that we captured both their statements and feedback in detail.

+After the interview sessions, we regrouped to analyze the collected data.
+By comparing the responses, we compiled a list of pros and cons related to the current system, along with additional suggestions and feature requests made by the interviewees.

 == Feature Requests and Potential Problems
 This chapther defines both the potential problems that KMD have with their current solution, and the features required in the new one. #todo[add a table of feature requests specifically requested by people that have been interviewed. (niche requests - to further on get a in depth analysis and thereby a greater defined design, with greater begrundelse) -Si]
 The different finds in this chapter was aquired through interviews with three company employees, their lead developer, Mats Lindberg,